Cultivate the arts: intensive is a professional development

 of the program participants will have defined their goals and

 developed the strategies, skills and connections to achieve them,

 all summarised in a one page business plan.

-started in February and supported 11 local artists through skill
+The inaugural Cultivate the arts: Intensive program started in February 2017 and supported 11 local artists through skill

 development workshops and individual mentoring.
 The program